snurk/sg_sandbox/README.md

 To use it you will need to first 'compress' the homopolymer runs in your ONT reads (you can use the `./src/contig_processing/homopolymer_compress.py`, but it is a bit slow) and probably length-filter them to speed things up.

 Briefly it will:
-1. Align ONT reads to the graph using GraphAligner
+1. Align homopolymer-compressed ONT reads to the graph using GraphAligner
-2. Process alignment paths to disambiguate and trim unreliable the path ends
+2. Process alignment paths to disambiguate and trim unreliable path ends
 3. For each unique node identify unique nodes following/preceding it in the alignment paths
-4. Filter out 'bridges' that have a better supported alternative (at least twice more reads supporting the connection)
+4. Filter out 'bridges' that have a better supported alternative (at least twice as many reads supporting the connection)
 5. Look at connected components of the graph built on the sides of unique nodes with edges corresponding to reachability via non-unique nodes
 6. If all the unique node sides have at least one 'bridge' -- resolve component.
 Namely,
 7. Connect unique node sides according to alignment paths forming the 'bridge' (making copies of non-unique nodes as necessary)